I’m not really intending to pitch a product, but rather discuss specific type of product: wool.

 It may be worth mentioning that the Icebreaker shirts are not entirely unattractive.
 Granted, the tights are not meant to be seen and the socks are kinda… ya know… but the shirts just look like a t-shirt and the half-zips and long sleeve tops come in a number of flavors.

 It is a $70 t-shirt.
 And or up to $130 pair of tights (which are really just fancy underwear).
 And some of the hoodies and whatnot can actually get pretty expensive.
 Is the price justified?
 I actually think so.
 They’re not pulling the proverbial wool over your eyes (no pun intended): this is actually a serious piece of clothing that actually contributes to the success of assignments in harsh conditions.

 As I mentioned earlier, Icebreaker shirts hold a high rank in my “every assignment” packing.
 I think it is entirely because this stuff is so freaking versatile.
 The same shirt goes with me to cold weather assignments, warm weather assignments, and I can wear it on a seven mile run around Hyde Park, and to meet a friend at the cafe (maybe not immediately after that run, though).

 Layer these under foul weather gear and you might even get too toasty… if that’s possible.

 A monetizing mention:

-Though my comments and opinions about the tent itself are entirely my own and generated from real-world use, the links I post that open to Amazon are actually part of an Amazon Associates program.
+Though my comments and opinions about the Icebreaker Merino clothes themselves are entirely my own and generated from real-world use, the links I post that open to Amazon are actually part of an Amazon Associates program.
 If you are in the market for these products, please click through and purchase them by my referral.
 It costs you nothing extra and I get a percentage of the sale cost: